jundalisay/superb/content/en/research/mohammad/quran/sura-081.md

 ## 82. THE SHATTERING (al-Infitar)

-{{< s v="1" >}}  When the planets are scattered.{{< s v="3" >}}  When the oceans are exploded.{{< s v="4" >}}  When
+{{< s v="1" >}} When:
+- the planets are scattered
+- the oceans are exploded.

-the tombs are strewn around.
+- the tombs are strewn around.

 Each soul will know what it has advanced, and what it has deferred.

 6. O man!
-What deluded you concerning your
-Lord, the Most Generous?
+What deluded you concerning your Lord, the Most Generous?

 7. He Who created you, and formed you, and proportioned you?

 8. In whatever shape He willed, He assembled you.

 {{< s v="9" >}}  But you reject the religion.{{< s v="10" >}}  Though over you are watchers and honest recorders that know everything you do..
 The virtuous will be in bliss.

 14. While the wicked will be in Hell.
 They will enter it on the Day of Justice.
 They will not be absent from it.

 But what will convey to you what the Day of Justice is?

 18. Then again, what will convey to you what the Day of Justice is?

-19. The Day when no soul will avail another soul anything; and the decision on that Day is Allah’s.
+19. It is the Day when no soul will avail another soul anything.
+The decision on that Day is Allah’s.